habitat-sh/habitat/www/source/blog/2017-10-09-node-scaffolding-habitat.html.md

 ## Pre-requisites
 * A Github Account
 * NodeJS installed on your workstation
-* Habitat installed and set up on your workstation
+* Chef Habitat installed and set up on your workstation
 * Text editor of your choice (in this post I use vim, but feel free to substitute your preferred editor)

 ## Creating your NodeJS application